ucsf-wynton/wynton-website-hpc/docs/about/pricing-storage.md

 * Global `/wynton/scratch` may be used for smaller, short-term project needs of a few TBs with the caveat that [files older than two weeks are deleted automatically]({{'/about/specs.html#scratch-storage' | relative_url }})

 * Additional, long-term storage can be purchased in `/wynton/group` or for specific PHI projects to `/wynton/protected/project` at $160/TB (one-time fee).
-Both will count toward's a lab's storage quota total.
+Both will count towards a lab's storage quota total.

 * After 5 years from purchase, when the warranty runs out, a small "maintenance fee" might be introduced